joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/5850305/2024/10/17/niclas-fullkrug-injury-return-west-ham/

 **Ohtani, Kiké Hernández do it again: Dodgers teammates in awe of their amazing October feats**\
-`Ohtani and Hernández are having a heck of a postseason.
-Let's break down how great they've been.`\
+`Weird and Wild: Ohtani and Hernández are authoring new chapters in postseason lore.
+Let's break down how great they've been in October. `\
 https://nytimes.com/athletic/5849907/2024/10/17/shohei-ohtani-kike-hernandez-dodgers-nlcs-game-3/

 **The Bounce: How many playoff teams are in the Southwest division?**\